IN1060 – Use Oriented Design

 2 hours of lectures and 2 hours of group exercises each week.
 The course contains a group assignment that is given a grade and must be passed to be allowed to take the exam.
 Read more about requirements for assignment of assignments, group work and legal cooperation under guidelines for mandatory tasks.

-The exam consists of two submissions and an oral group presentation:
+The exam consists of two submissions and an group presentation:

-- A report from the group profect that presents the process and product
+A report from the group project that presents the design process and the prototype

-- A presentation of the group's product (group project): video and exhibition
+A presentation of the group´s product (group project): video

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.